samuel12sam/BlueLightBlocker/README.md

 # :battery: Batteries Included!
 This version of Blue Light Blocker comes with everything it needs right out of the box!
-You won't need to install additionnal packages or enter commands in your terminal.[*](#-automatic-installation)
+You won't need to install additionnal packages or enter commands in your terminal.
+(Unless you perform an [automatic installation](#-automatic-installation))

 # 💻 Manual Installation
 - Download the github repository as a ZIP file